duckfood/PeacemakerAI/README.md

-**PeacemakerAI** is an innovative skirmish AI bot for **Warzone 2100**, crafted using modern JavaScript and aided by advanced large language models to ensure fair, strategic gameplay.
-Surpasses NullBot, Cobra, and BoneCrusher using fair-play tactics by leveraging spatial data stores and enhanced droid self-awareness.
+**PeacemakerAI** is a fair-play skirmish AI bot for **Warzone 2100**, crafted using modern JavaScript and aided by advanced large language models to ensure fair, strategic gameplay.
+Surpasses NullBot, Cobra, and BoneCrusher with fair-play tactics by leveraging spatial data stores and enhanced droid self-awareness.

 PeacemakerAI is released under the MIT license, so there are no warranties whatsoever.
 It may absorb your system, your life, or invoke a new world order!